tbehlin/read-RETURNA-data/README.md

 # Reading the Fixed-Width RETURN-A Data

  a python notebook that describes and demonstrates one method for reading the data from a fixed-width FBI RETURN-A file.
+The final output is saved as a standard .csv file, with each row representing one agency-year of data.
 This method is reasonably effective, and could be adapted to a different Fixed-Width file, given an adapted Key-File.